Dbacks bop Rockies 13-7; Blackmon hitless, drops under .500

 Ryan McMahon, swinging on a 3-0 count, connected for a three-run homer to chase Arizona starter Luke Weaver with one out in the fourth inning.

+“Honestly, the best part about it was Skip (manager Bud Black) giving me the green light there,” said McMahon, who has struggled with strikeouts this season.
+He has 28 on the season, including three more around his homer and single.

+“To be really honest, I’ve just felt really lost,” McMahon added.
+“I haven’t had a great feel for the (strike zone) which is usually something I take a lot of pride in.
+It’s hard for me right now.”

 Garrett Hampson added a career-high four hits for the Rockies.
-A total of 11 players had multihit games, seven with at least three hits
+A total of 11 players had multihit games, seven with at least three hits.

 Andrew Chafin (1-0) picked up the win with an inning of scoreless relief.

 With the score tied at 5 in the the seventh, the Diamondbacks erupted.
-David Peralta struck the key blow with a three-run double off Tyler Kinley (0-1), who did not retire any of the five batters he faced.
+Peralta struck the key blow with a three-run double off Tyler Kinley (0-1), who did not retire any of the five batters he faced.
 Ahmed and Calhoun each had a pair of hits in the inning.

 Arizona homered in a club-record 16th straight game at Coors Field and improved to 9-3 in its last 12 against the Rockies.